What is DBT?

 The Development of DBT

-In the late 1970s, Marsha M. Linehan (1993) attempted to apply standard Cognitive Behavior Therapy (CBT) to the problems of adult women with histories of chronic suicide attempts, suicidal ideation, urges to self-harm, and self-mutilation.
-Trained as a behaviorist, she was interested in treating discrete behaviors; however, through consultation with colleagues, she concluded that she was treating women who met criteria for Borderline Personality Disorder (BPD).
+In the late 1970s, Marsha M. Linehan attempted to apply standard Cognitive Behavior Therapy (CBT) to the problems of adult women with histories of chronic suicide attempts, suicidal ideation, and non-suicidal injury.
+Trained as a behaviorist, she was interested in treating these and other discrete behaviors.
+Through consultation with colleagues, however, she concluded that she was treating women who met criteria for Borderline Personality Disorder (BPD).
 In the late 1970s, CBT had gained prominence as an effective psychotherapy for a range of serious problems.
-Linehan was keenly interested in investigating whether or not it would prove helpful for individuals whose suicidality was in response to extremely painful problems.
+Dr. Linehan was keenly interested in investigating whether or not it would prove helpful for individuals whose suicidality was in response to extremely painful problems.
 As she and her research team applied standard CBT, they encountered numerous problems with its use.
 Three were particularly troublesome: